 Minneapolis boiler expert David Howland has been a Service Technician at Standard Heating since 2005.

-Are you thinking about buying a beautiful old home but worried about the possibly antiquated boiler heating system?
+Are you thinking about buying a beautiful old home but worried about the possibly antiquated boiler heater system?
 Standard Heating Service Technician David Howland is here to help.
 In this post, David answers common boiler questions such as: How do they work?
 What is necessary to keep them running optimally?
 Are they dangerous?
 When is it time to think about replacing a boiler?
 Along the way, he’ll debunk common boiler myths.

-1. Do boilers actually “boil” water?
+1. Do heater boilers actually “boil” water?

 No, boilers in operation today do not boil water (myth number one bites the dust!).
 The term “boiler” is a carryover from the past when steam boilers were common, which boiled water to make steam.
 Today’s boilers are water heaters and typically use natural gas.
 Most can heat water in a range from 145-190 degrees, depending on the radiation system.